 For self-provisioned Category 1 projects, a district project management resource may be required to drive the upgrade.
 Even if the construction company has their own project manager, a school district counterpart project manager should ensure that the construction company has everything that they need and is adhering to all committed timelines.

 Prepare for acceptance testing

-Before you sign off on the project with your supplier, it’s wise to have a user acceptance testing process.
+Before you sign off on the project with your provider, it’s wise to have a user acceptance testing process.
 If you receive a box by mail, and it arrives looking like it fell off the back of the truck, you wouldn’t sign for it.
 The same concept applies to your network infrastructure (or really any other service/product that you pay for.)
 Acceptance testing helps you to verify that you have been given a clean, working system with functionality as agreed at the start of the project.

-Acceptance testing before sign-off is therefore yet another important step you can take to ensure long-term success of your network upgrade.
+Acceptance testing before sign-off is therefore yet another important step you can take to ensure the long-term success of your network upgrade.
 The criteria for testing should be based on the service level agreements in your contract.
 At a bare minimum, the following should be tested:

 - Lit fiber: latency, throughput, packet loss